On the Quality Requirements of Demand Prediction for Dynamic Public Transport: Experiments

 where $\sigobs$ is the sample SD of all ground truth observations.
 The stochastic noise is thus measured in units of the SD of the observations themselves.
 Furthermore, every $\prtobs{iod}$ is unbiased, as all noise distributions have zero mean.

-\subsection{Fleet Optimization}
+\subsection{Fleet optimization}

 Having generated noisy predictions of PT demand, we now simulate the demand-responsive PT services with varying no. of buses, bus capacity, and percentage of dynamically routed buses.
 For capacity, our reference value is $110 / 3 \approx 33$, as the average bus capacity in Metropolitan Copenhagen is approx. $110$, and Rejsekort accounts for approx. $1 / 3$ of all PT trips.
 We vary capacity around this value as $\capacity = 10, 20, 30, 40$; the results later show that this provides sufficient insight into the effect of capacity variability.
-For each $\capacity$, we then choose a fleet size $\fleetsz$ as the minimal no. statically routed buses, for which optimization is feasible in each of the $100$ busiest hours (i.e., with most trips) before 1-Dec-2018.

 For percentage of dynamically routed buses, we use $\dperc = 0\%, 10\%, \dots, 40\%$.
-In particular, $\dperc = 0\%$ corresponds to a completely statically routed fleet, whose performance is thus independent of predictions and noise.
-The results later show that optimization performance converges towards $\dperc = 40\%$, hence we do not increase $\dperc$ further.
+In particular, $\dperc = 0\%$ corresponds to a completely statically routed fleet, whose performance is thus independent of predictions and noise. { Table {\ref{tab:triptime}} later shows that the mean and standard deviation of trip time per passenger remain stable as $\dperc$ increases from $30\%$ to $40\%$, hence we do not increase $\dperc$ further.
+For this case study then, conversion to dynamic routing beyond $\dperc = 40\%$ does not yield significantly better routes. }

-Finally, we solve a mixed-integer linear programming (MILP) formulation to obtain optimal routes and service frequency.
-This formulation receives as input a directed graph, where nodes correspond to PT stations, and an arc between two nodes exists if buses can travel between the corresponding stations.
+Finally, we solve a mixed-integer linear programming (MILP) formulation to obtain optimal routes {and fleet size}.
+This formulation receives as input a directed graph, where nodes correspond to PT stations, and an arc between two nodes exists if a bus can travel between the two stations.
 Each edge is weighted by the corresponding in-vehicle travel time.
-The input also includes a set of bi-directional routes $R$, where for every combination of $2$ or more nodes, $R$ contains the shortest acyclic path through all these nodes.
-The objective is to minimize passengers' total trip time -- i.e., waiting time and in-vehicle travel time -- by selecting a route for each bus.
+The input also includes a set of bi-directional routes $R$, where for every combination of $2$ or more nodes, $R$ contains the shortest acyclic path connecting these nodes. { Given a total of $\mfleetsz$ buses, the objective is to minimize both the number of buses actually deployed and passengers' total trip time (i.e., waiting time and in-vehicle travel time) in a given time horizon, by assigning routes to $\FleetSize \leq \mfleetsz$ of the buses.
+In particular, we constrain $\FleetSize$ to fulfill two separate requirements: 1) $\FleetSize$ buses can satisfy the predicted demand in the given time horizon, 2) $\FleetSize$ buses can satisfy demand even in the $100$ historically worst-case scenarios -- i.e., the $100$ busiest hours, by number of trips, before 1-Dec-2018 -- if they are routed to serve all stops.
+In this manner, the optimized fleet is likely to be feasible for the actual, ground truth demand in the given time horizon. }